5 Key Reports for Strategic Growth Planning on the Expansion Stage!

 Pay attention to buyers who exhibit suspicious behavior.
 For example, if a buyer frequently changes their order, shipping details, or seems indecisive and inconsistent, this could be a tactic to confuse and scam sellers.

-Another unusual behavior that can be a sign of fraudulent activity is a request to ship items to unverified or multiple addresses, especially if it deviates from the verified address on PayPal.
+Another unusual behavior that can be a sign of fraudulent activity is a request to ship items to unverified or multiple addresses, especially if it deviates from the verified address.

 Be cautious of buyers who have overly complex orders or requests that significantly differ from your usual business practices.
-These can sometimes be setups for scams.
+These can sometimes be setups for fraudulent activities.

 All in all, genuine buyers typically respect the PayPal platform’s rules and guidelines, valuing transparency and adhering to the usual flow of buying and selling.